Excited about getting pregnant? You probably know that things like excessive weight or fibroids could impact your ability to conceive.

 What Vaccines Can Impact Conception?

-Are you thinking of traveling to an area that requires a yellow fever vaccination?
+Are you considering traveling to an area requiring a yellow fever vaccination?
 This is a live virus vaccine, which is usually safe for people with healthy immune systems.
 But it might not be safe if you’re trying to conceive.

-It is recommended you wait at least two weeks after receiving the vaccination before trying for a baby.
-A month is a better option though, or you could just skip traveling for now (source).
+You should wait at least two weeks after receiving the vaccination before trying for a baby.
+A month is a better option though, or you could just skip traveling for now (20).

-Same goes for the anti-malaria medication.
+The same goes for anti-malaria medication.
 If you plan to travel to a place that has malaria, you need to delay your conception.
-This medication can be harmful to your developing baby if taken during or up to three months after conception (source).
+This medication can harm your developing baby if taken during or up to three months after conception (21).

-Pregnancy should be avoided for a month after receiving the rubella vaccination.
-Women who become pregnant during this time should be aware that there may be a risk to the fetus and notify their healthcare provider (source).
+You should avoid pregnancy for a month after receiving the rubella vaccination.
+Women who become pregnant during this time should be aware that there may be a risk to the fetus and notify their health care provider (22).
 Pregnant women should never receive this vaccine.

 How Can I Be Safe While Taking Medication?